-Before running Icecast on a remote server for the first time, you should edit the file/etc/icecast2/icecast.xml to change the default <source-password>, <relay-password> and <admin-password> values from hackme to something more secure.
+Before running Icecast on a remote server for the first time, you should change the default <source-password>, <relay-password> and <admin-password> values from hackme to something more secure.
 On more recent GNU/Linux distributions, such as Ubuntu 12.04 'Precise Pangolin' or later, you may be prompted for these settings during the installation of Icecast.
+If not, you can edit the Icecast configuration manually, with the command: